RetroUnreal/YoutubeTabCleaner/README.md

 # YoutubeTabCleaner
 Chrome Browser Extension that adds all open Youtube video tabs to your watch later list.
 With an option to close non video tabs as well.
 Made for TAB HOARDERS like me...

-Its best to open the first YouTube Tab in your Browser for it to work.

 The extension will retry multiple times because the Youtube UI is kind of buggy, else it didnt actually add all videos to watch later.

 If some videos are still not getting added to your watch later, increase the retries or delays near the top & bottom of background.js\